-Trifox WT11 Wheels Review: Affordable and with Potential, but…
+Trifox WT11 Review: Affordable and with Potential, but…

 Trifox WT11 review: 50mm disc brake carbon road bike version leaned against each other in a park.

-In short: My in-house tests revealed issues with trueness and spoke tension consistency.
+My in-house tests revealed issues with trueness and spoke tension consistency.
 Luckily, ride-wise, they ended up much better.
+They are soft but comfortable.
+Unfortunately, they are not tubeless compatible, which might put a few people off.

 Trifox WT Lineup Summary